Microsoft Office 4.x: Features

 Its main components include Word 6.0, Excel 4.0a, PowerPoint 3.0, and Mail.
 Microsoft announced the product on October 17, 1993; version 5.0 of Excel and version 4.0 of PowerPoint were not completed in time for inclusion in Office 4.0.
 As a result, Microsoft offered a coupon with every purchase of Office 4.0 to customers to freely upgrade to the newer versions of Excel and PowerPoint, which were eventually released in April 1994.
-Microsoft's rival Lotus Software took advantage of this mishap and mocked Microsoft in advertisements of its Lotus SmartSuite.
+Microsoft's rival Lotus Development took advantage of this mishap and mocked Microsoft in advertisements of its Lotus SmartSuite.
 Microsoft Access is included in the Professional edition of Office 4.0, which sold for US$99 extra over the standard suite.

 Microsoft Office 4.0 increased cohesion and consistent design between the different applications in the suite.
 The Object Linking and Embedding (OLE) 2.0 ability links content between different documents.
 IntelliSense is another new feature for predictive automation.